watsonx-labs-ncee/NCEE-Labs/usecases/service-now/README.md

 details on INC...
 ```
 ```
-list of incidents in JSON, not in markdown
+list of incidents in prettified JSON
 ```
 ```
 create three incidents, generate random data for the incidents, do not ask for any inputs